bseltz-cohesity/scripts/ccs/powershell/deploySaaSConnector/README.md

 * -downloadOVA: (optional) download the OVA file
 * -downloadPath: (optional) path to download OVA file (defaul is '.')

-## Helios Registration Parameters
+## Registration Parameters

-* -registerSaaSConnector: (optional) register SaaS connector to Helios
+* -registerSaaSConnector: (optional) register SaaS connector to CCS
 * -connectionName: (optional) register to existing SaaS Connection name
 * -dnsServers: (optional) one or more DNS server addresses (comma separated)
 * -ntpServers: (optional) one or more NTP servers (comma separated)
 * -domainNames: (optional) one or more domain names (comm separated)
-* -unregisterSaaSConnector: (optional) unregister SaaS connector from Helios
+* -unregisterSaaSConnector: (optional) unregister SaaS connector from CCS

 ## Authenticating to Ccs